Design map-based visualizations

 Your web map will show the generalized patterns in the presence and absence of childhood lead poisoning across the study area while also communicating areas with higher concentrations.

-1. On the ribbon, click the Analysis tab and click Tools.
+1. On the ribbon, click the Analysis tab.
+In the Geoprocessing group, click Tools.

 The Geoprocessing pane appears.
-You will use this pane to search for and run the Optimized Hot Spot Analysis tool.
+You'll use this pane to search for and run the Optimized Hot Spot Analysis tool.

-2. In the search box, type optimized hot spot, and in the results list, click the Optimized Hot Spot Analysis tool.
+2. In the search box, type optimized hot spot.
+In the list of results, click the Optimized Hot Spot Analysis tool.

 Search result for optimized hot spot